-OAH is open on a modified operating schedule at least until June 8th and all employees still are teleworking.
+OAH is open on a modified operating schedule and all employees still are teleworking.
 This requires that the agency prepare for and conduct REMOTE prioritized hearings for Public Benefits or Unemployment Insurance applicants/recipients where benefits have been denied or cut.
 These hearings recommenced the week of March 30, 2020.

 All other hearings, except emergency hearings as designated by the Mayor, are gradually being resumed as OAH continues to develop the capacity and infrastructure to do so, with an initial focus on licensing and enforcement matters.

 OAH will update these notices to advise litigants as these hearings resume.
 However, ALL hearings will continue to be conducted by telephone until further notice.

 Specifically, OAH will resume Public Sector Workers’ Compensation hearings on May 1.

 Additional information about Public Benefits cases can be obtained by calling (202) 671-0055.